Sidewinder (character)

 Seth Voelker started out as an Economics professor before Roxxon Oil Company chemically mutated him and gave him the power to teleport, starting his criminal career as Sidewinder.
 He initially worked as hired henchman alongside Anaconda, Death Adder and Black Mamba.
-Later he organized the Serpent Society a group of snake-themed criminals for hire, with the Society working like a trade union.
-At one point Sidewinder was deposed as leader by Viper as several members of the Society had infiltrated the group to help Viper from within.
-While Viper was defeated, Sidewinder chose to leave the Society with King Cobra taking control of the Serpent Society.
+He later organized the Serpent Society, a group of snake-themed criminals for hire, with the Serpent Society working like a trade union.
+At one point, Sidewinder was deposed as leader by Viper as several members of the Serpent Society had infiltrated the group to help Viper from within.
+While Viper was defeated, Sidewinder chose to leave the Serpent Society with King Cobra taking control of the Serpent Society.
 He later retires from being a criminal.

-The third Sidewinder, Gregory Bryan, was given his powers by the Brand Corporation and became a member of the Serpent Society later on.
-He later became a member of Serpent Solutions when the Society was reorganized.
+Gregory Bryan was given his powers by the Brand Corporation and became a member of the Serpent Society later on.
+He later became a member of Serpent Solutions when the Serpent Society was reorganized.

 Publication history

-The original Sidewinder, Seth Voelker, first appeared in Marvel Two-in-One #64 (Jun 1980), created by writers Mark Gruenwald and Ralph Macchio.
+The original Sidewinder, Seth Voelker, first appeared in Marvel Two-in-One #64 (Jun 1980), and was created by writers Mark Gruenwald and Ralph Macchio and artist George Pérez.